ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 SETTINGS frame.
 The default value for the SETTINGS_WEBTRANSPORT_MAX_SESSIONS parameter is "0", meaning that the endpoint is not willing to receive any WebTransport sessions.
-Note that the client only needs to send a value greater than "0", since clients initiate WebTransport sessions, and the actual value is not significant.
+Note that the client only needs to send a value greater than "0"; since clients initiate WebTransport sessions, the actual value is not significant.

 The client MUST NOT send a WebTransport request until it has received the setting indicating WebTransport support from the server.

 \[\[RFC editor: please remove the following paragraph before publication.]]